TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Some exceptions to rules:

 #.
 If the text refers to terms used in the GUI (e.g. a clickpath for selecting
-   something from the menu is described, the spelling used in the GUI can be used, e.g. *File* -> *Open*
+   something from the menu is described), the spelling used in the GUI can be used, e.g. *File* > *Open*

 Common rules of the English language are applied: